'Blood sport': Controversial whale slaughter begins in Faroe Islands

 "There is no doubt that the Faroese whale drives are a dramatic sight to people unfamiliar to these hunts and to slaughter of mammals," said the Ministry.
 "These whale drives are, nevertheless, well organised and fully regulated."

-Blue Planet Society spokesman Houston pushed back on this, raising concerns regulation was not sufficient.
+Blue Planet Society spokesman Hourston pushed back on this, raising concerns regulation was not sufficient.

 “They butcher them in the outside with untrained people.
 Defenders try and liken it to a regulated slaughterhouse for farm animals.
 But it's nothing like it," he said.